Larger loaves: What adjustments are needed?

 Return to FAQs page

-Three Ways To Get Steam Into Your Oven For a Great Crust: NEW VIDEO
+Three Ways To Get Steam Into Your Oven For a Great Crust: VIDEO

 Return to FAQs page

-In Artisan Bread in Five Minutes a Day, we talked about one way to get steam into the oven to create a great, crispy, caramelized crust on lean (un-enriched) loaves: pouring water into a pre-heated METAL (not glass) broiler tray or other pan just before you close the oven door.
-That works well for most ovens.
+In Artisan Bread in Five Minutes a Day, we talked about a way to get steam into the oven to create a great, crispy, caramelized crust on lean (un-enriched) loaves: pouring water into a pre-heated METAL (not glass) broiler tray or other pan just before you close the oven door.
+To be extra-safe about your glass oven window, protect it from the water with a towel before you pour the water; remove the towel before closing the oven door.
+Some older non-tempered glass windows can crack if you get water on them when they’re hot.
+This metal-tray method works well in most ovens.

 But some ovens are a bit temperamental about this.
-Really large ovens, or really well-vented ones, and in many cases, professional-quality ovens installed in homes, seem to let the steam escape and you end up with a dull, pale-colored crust that isn’t crisp.
-We’ve got a video of some excellent alternatives… Continue reading
+Really large ovens, or really well-vented ones, and in many cases, professional-quality ovens installed in homes, seem to let the steam escape and you end up with a dull, pale-colored crust that never gets crisp.
+We’ve got a video of some excellent alternatives… Read More

 I posted a comment to this site but it hasn’t appeared.
 What happened?